-- Where the action above does not resolve the situation an initial lunchtime detention should be issued, ideally at the nearest opportunity.
-The detention should be 30 minutes in length. - We appreciate non-attendance at detentions is incredibly frustrating however it is important that all staff are consistent in their follow up.
-Where staff believe there is a legitimate reason for non-attendance (e.g. child is off ill) the lunchtime detention should be reset.
-Where the reason is non-legitimate (e.g. forgot) the detention should be escalated to an after-school detention as a strong deterrent.
-The detention should be 60 minutes in length. - If students fail to attend an after-school detention the teacher should email on-call and the student will be placed in internal isolation for the whole of the subsequent day and they will also be issued with an SLT detention on the same evening.
+- If the action outlined above does not resolve the situation, staff should apply an additional appropriate sanction; staff may choose to issue an initial lunchtime detention, ideally at the earliest suitable opportunity.
+Where used, it is recommended that the detention should be 30 minutes in length. - We recognise that non-attendance at detentions can be frustrating; however, a consistent approach to follow-up is encouraged.
+Where staff believe there is a valid reason for non-attendance (e.g. illness), they may choose to reset the lunchtime detention.
+In cases where the reason is not considered valid (e.g. the student forgot), we would recommend staff escalate the response to an after-school detention as a stronger deterrent.
+Where used, it is recommended that this detention would typically be 60 minutes in length. - If students fail to attend an after-school detention the teacher should email on-call and the student will be placed in internal isolation for the whole of the subsequent day and they will also be issued with an SLT detention on the same evening.
 No further staff action is required.
 All actions should be logged on SIMS. - Heads of Department (HOD) should support colleagues as appropriate.
 This may include also speaking to students about their behaviour during the detention.
-It is important that the individual teacher remains involved in the process. - Academic Heads of Year (AHOY) and Sixth Form Deputies (SFD) will support behaviour management by working with individual students.
-This would typically be by placing the student on report, monitoring and by engaging with families.
-AHOYs will apply their own sanctions as appropriate but not replace the role of the teacher.
-AHOY/SLT detentions exist predominately to support issues outside of the classroom (truancy, issues at lunch) not simply for cumulative offences where the school has the power to isolate or suspend at this stage. - Within the detention staff should find time to discuss the behaviour that resulted in the sanction.
-Students should then complete any work from the subject that the member of staff believes is appropriate (e.g. work not completed due to the low-level disruption above).
+It is important that the individual teacher remains involved in the process.